-The power output you can get, whether on or off the grid will be roughly five times the head, times the flow.
-So for example if you have a head of 20 metres, and 10 litres per second flow of water, then you can expect about 5 x 20 x 10 = 1000 watts of power.
+The power output (in watts, which is the rate of energy production) will be roughly five times the head, times the flow.
+So for example if you have a head of 10 metres, and 10 litres per second flow of water, then you can expect about 5 x 10 x 10 = 500 watts of power.
+Multiply by 8760 hours in the year to get annual energy production.
+A typical UK home uses around 500W on average for 4,400kWh per year.

 The turbine is only part of the whole system that can give you 24-hour power, on or off the grid.
 I can advise how to put a system together.
 Microhydro is a very rewarding form of renewable energy in terms of what you get from what you put in, because in most cases it runs for a much larger percentage of the time than solar or wind.
 I have designed and installed numerous systems over the last 20 years.
 I would use one myself if I had a suitable site!